 When 1971 rolls around Dabney has a breakthrough idea that brings the whole project within a viable price point: create a motion circuit out of discrete circuitry instead of expensive microchips, and he leaves Ampex to work on the Computer Space game full time.
 He even goes so far as to banish his second daughter Britta to the living room couch so he can turn her room into a workshop to work on the translation.
 Eschewing a $120,000 computer for the brains of the machine, Bushnell uses hard-wired circuitry for its innards, displaying the video images on a black and white 19″ TV set.
 When he finally completes it that year he finds a buyer in Nutting Associates, a manufacturer perhaps then best-known as the maker of coin-op trivia game Computer Quiz… one of the first solid-state electronic amusement games.
 Syzygy licences Computer Space to Nutting for manufacture, in exchange for a 5% royalty on the sale of every unit.
-Nolan joins Nutting as a chief engineer, with Dabney following a few months later.
+Nolan joins the company as a chief engineer, with Dabney following a few months later.
 Bryan, however, has by now forgone his $100 dollar payment and passed on a partnership as one of the three celestial bodies in Syzygy.